In 1 Cor 10, the apostle Paul related how the fathers tempted Christ in the wilderness and were destroyed by serpents.

 9 There remaineth therefore a rest to the people of God.

-Note that the pronoun HE (v.4,7,8,10) refers to the antecedent Christ in Heb 3:6 who spoke by the Holy Ghost through David in Heb 3:7 quoted from Psalm 95.
+Note that Christ is the antecedent of the pronoun HE (v.4,7,8,10) in Heb 3:6 who spoke by the Holy Ghost through David in Heb 3:7 quoted from Psalm 95.

 The first generation of Israelites did not enter into the temporal rest of the earthly Canaan because of unbelief in Christ their invisible leader.
 A new generation went in under the leadership of Joshua who typified Jesus (in fact they have the same name).
 But the rest they obtained in the promised land was just temporal, not the ultimate spiritual rest that God had in mind for them, which they could only obtain in Christ Jesus.